 Warning Sign 2: Your Plan is ‘Gap Insurance’ or ‘Supplemental Plan’

+The second warning sign of a fake health insurance plan is that it’s considered ‘gap insurance’ or a ‘supplemental plan.”
 Supplemental Insurance or Gap Insurance was originally designed to be a second level of insurance layered on top of an individual’s main health insurance.
 The idea behind this type of insurance is to help cover initial out of pocket expenses before an individual meets their deductible in a standard health insurance plan.

 Because this insurance is designed to be used in addition to other insurance, it often has a cap on the maximum amount that it will pay.
 After that cap – it’s up to the individual, or the other insurance company, to pay the rest.

-Unfortunately, some companies are selling this insurance to individuals who don’t have another health insurance plan.
+Unfortunately, some companies are selling this fake insurance to individuals who don’t have another health insurance plan.
 These individuals are often led to believe that they only need one insurance plan (which is normally the case).
-Since supplemental plan insurance premiums are low, they choose are more likely to choose this plan than standard full coverage insurance plans.
+Since supplemental plan insurance premiums are low, they are more likely to choose this plan than standard full coverage insurance plans.

 Everything seems great until an accident happens and the individual has to go to the emergency room.
-These plans only pay out the first $2,000 – $5,000 of medical bills, and then leave the rest up to the individual.
+These fake health insurance plans only pay out the first $2,000 – $5,000 of medical bills, and then leave the rest up to the individual.
 Even worse, these plans often don’t have much of a contractual discount, leaving individuals with hospital bills at or near the chargemaster rate instead of a more standard insurance negotiated rate (see Section 1 of our Guide To Lowering Your Medical Bills for an in-depth explanation of the chargemaster rate and discussion on how patients are gouged by hospital chargemaster prices).

 At Resolve, we regularly see patients with this type of insurance racking up tens or hundreds of thousands of dollars worth of medical bills because of a medical emergency.
 The insurance company pays out $2k-$5k and leaves the patient stuck with the rest.
-While we are experts at negotiating these crazy medical bills down (and can help if you’re stuck with them), this isn’t something that anyone should have to deal with in the first place.
+While we are experts at negotiating crazy medical bills down (and can help if you’re stuck with them), this isn’t something that anyone should have to deal with in the first place.

 Warning Sign 3: There’s a CAP on the amount of money your health insurance will cover

-Insurance is supposed to function as a way to limit your total risk by covering extremely expensive medical bills (after you’ve paid a certain amount out of pocket).
+Insurance is supposed to function as a way to limit your total risk by covering extremely expensive and outrageous medical bills (after you’ve paid a certain amount out of pocket).
 However gap or supplemental insurance will cover the first dollars out and then stop paying after $2k-$5k (as described above) – leaving the patient with the rest.
 This is the exact opposite of insurance and something you should run away from as quickly as possible.

 Warning Sign 4: Your Out of Pocket Maximum is Extremely High

-We go over key health insurance terms in our blog post 10 Key Health Insurance Terms to Know, however when understanding how much you might need to pay in the event of a medical emergency or situation there are 3 key terms to understand:
+We go over key health insurance terms in our blog post 10 Key Health Insurance Terms to Know.
+However when understanding how much you might need to pay in the event of a medical emergency or situation there are 3 key terms to understand:

-Deductible: the amount of money you need to pay out of your own pocket before an insurance plan will start paying.
+The deducible is the amount of money you need to pay out of your own pocket before an insurance plan will start paying.
 This can range from $500 to $10,000 (or more).
 Generally the higher the deductible the lower the premium, but the more risk you’ll be taking.
 You want to balance the expected amount of healthcare you’ll need over the next year with the deductible amount when buying insurance.

-Co-Insurance: The amount of the medical bill that you’re responsible for once your deductible has been paid.
+The co-insurance is the amount of the medical bill that you’re responsible for once your deductible has been paid.
 This is usually a percentage (such as 20%) of the amount above the deductible.
 For instance, if you have a $5,000 deductible and 20% co-insurance and receive a $10,000 bill, you’ll be responsible for paying $6,000 ($5,000 deductible plus 20% of the remaining $5,000, or another $1,000).
 Be very careful of this number, as some companies will hide a high co-insurance with a low deductible to make a plan seem more attractive than it really is.

 Basically the way it goes is you’ll have to pay all of your hospital bill until you hit your deductible amount.
 Then your co-insurance kicks in and you only pay a portion of your medical bill until you hit your out of pocket maximum.
 Only then is the entire amount of the remaining medical bill covered.